 Adapts quickly Adapts slowly

-If most of your answers fall toward the left side of the scale:
+If most of your answers fall toward the left side of the scale, then you have children who, temperamentally, are more adaptable.

 Things Parents Can Do